Blaise Bicknell

 Blaise Bicknell (born 26 November 2001) is an American–Jamaican tennis player.

-Bicknell has a career high ATP singles ranking of 762 achieved on 5 December 2022.
-He also has a career high ATP doubles ranking of 1,211, which was achieved on 8 August 2022.
-Bicknell has a career high ITF juniors ranking of 96 achieved on 8 April 2019.
+Bicknell has a career high ATP singles ranking of world No. 314 achieved on 4 March 2024.
+He also has a career high doubles ranking of No. 1,211, achieved on 8 August 2022.

+Bicknell has a career high ITF juniors ranking of No. 96 achieved on 8 April 2019.

 Bicknell has represented Jamaica at the Davis Cup.

+College career

 A member of the University of Florida team since 2019, Bicknell transferred to the University of Tennessee in the fall of 2021.

+Professional career

+He won his first Challenger title at the 2024 Southern California Open II in Indian Wells defeating Zachary Svajda.

+He received a wildcard for the qualifying competition at the 2024 Miami Open but lost to Arthur Rinderknech in the first round.